 • 1 lime, halved (optional)

-• Aleppo pepper or red pepper flakes (optional)
+• Aleppo pepper (optional, or red pepper flakes)

 Instructions

 • Preheat your grill to high.
-Once it’s very hot, about 10 minutes, arrange the corn on the grates and cook until charred to your liking.
+Brush the corn with a thin layer of olive oil.
+Once the grill is very hot, about 10 minutes, arrange the corn on the grates and cook until charred to your liking.

 • Turn.
 Turn the corn often to cook and char all sides.
 This should take about 10 minutes in total.